 More about this trial

 At present, all women between the ages of 50 and 70 are invited for breast screening as part of the NHS Breast Screening Programme (NHSBSP).
-In this study the age range is being extended to include women between the ages of 47 and 49 and 71 to 73.
+In this trial the age range is being extended to include women between the ages of 47 and 49 and 71 to 73.
 Researchers hope to learn the risks and benefits of inviting women in these age ranges for additional screening.

 Researchers will collect information about the number of women who are diagnosed with breast cancer and the number of women who die of the disease.